Insurance & ABA Therapy Pathway

 Applied Behavior Analysis (ABA) is a science-based therapy that supports children in building communication, independence, self-care, and social skills.
 It equips children with the tools they need to thrive at home, in school, and in the community.

-Diagnosis → Functional Behavior Assessment (FBA) → ABA Treatment
+The pathway usually looks like this: Diagnosis → Functional Behavior Assessment (FBA) → ABA Treatment

-Step 2: Documentation
+Documentation

 Each insurer has its own rules, but common requirements include: